Microchip-MPLAB-Harmony/motor_control/algorithms/pmsm_foc/mc_plant_docs/mc_plant/peripheral_modules.md

 </style>

 ## Configuring Peripheral Modules
-This section describes how to configure MCU peripherals for motor control application projects with Motor Control Plant
+This section describes how to configure MCU peripherals for motor control application projects with Harmony Qspin

 ## Setting PWM Interface
-The following section describes the PWM interfaces and how it can be configured using Motor Control Plant.
+The following section describes the PWM interfaces and how it can be configured using Harmony Qspin.

 ### Theoretical Background
 The three-phase actuation voltage is applied employing the Space Vector Pulse Width Modulation (SVPWM).